How Long Does Moving Take?

 The takeaway

-Moving anywhere can be a big undertaking, but there are plenty of companies and useful resources that will get you into your new home quickly and efficiently.
-Putting in the time to properly pack and organize your belongings beforehand will help to create a smooth moving day—and an easy unpacking process for you and your family!
+Moving anywhere can be a big undertaking, but there are plenty of companies and resources that can help you get into your new home quickly and efficiently.
+Taking the time to properly pack and organize your belongings beforehand will help create a smooth moving day—and an easy unpacking process for you and your family!

 The most common type of move is local, or in your metropolitan area.
 If that's your plan, you’ll have the shortest moving process.
 Packing can take extra time depending on how you approach it, but you can usually expect your move to be completed in a day.